Back to Garden for Nutrition Index

 Legumes:

-Soak all legumes for 24 hours.
-See Safe Sprouting Technique Cook with low heat.
-Making tempeh will also reduce the anti-nutrients.
+Making tempeh will reduce anti-nutrients.
 Most legumes contain incomplete proteins and are best when consumed as a complement to grains.
-Some people are too sensitive to tolerate legumes, even after sprouting and fermenting.
+Some people are too sensitive to tolerate legumes, even after fermenting.

 Peanut (Arachis hypogaea):